shsagir/play-area-sync/docs/cloudflare.md

 ### ClouFlare SSL VS Let's Encrypt

-Many fortrabbit clients have used CloudFlare to get SSL (https) for their own custom domain without the need to book and setup the [HTTPS custom](/https-custom-pro) Component here.
-Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt on it's own.
+Many fortrabbit clients have used CloudFlare to get SSL (https) for their own custom domain without the need to book and setup a custom cert here.
+Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt.
 So if that is your aim, you'll might not need CloudFlare.

 ### Other reasons to use CloudFlare